 The stage of a cancer describes how far it has spread.
 Your treatment and prognosis (outlook) depend, to a large extent, on the cancer’s stage.

-The stage is based on the results of the physical exam, biopsies, and imaging tests (CT scan, chest x-ray, PET scan, etc.), which are described in the section “How is kidney cancer diagnosed?”
+The stage is based on the results of the physical exam, biopsies, and imaging tests (CT scan, chest x-ray, PET scan, etc.), which are described in “How is kidney cancer diagnosed?”

 If you have surgery, the stage of your cancer might actually change afterward (if cancer were found to have spread further than was suspected, for example).
 Pathologic staging is likely to be more accurate than clinical staging, because it gives your doctor a firsthand impression of the extent of your disease.